-Since 1968, the National Academy of Public Administration has recognized outstanding contributions to the literature of public administration through presentation of the Louis Brownlow Book Award.
+Since 1968, the National Academy of Public Administration has recognized outstanding contributions to the literature of public administration through the presentation of the Louis Brownlow Book Award.
 The Award recognizes outstanding contributions on topics of wide contemporary interest to practitioners and scholars in the field of public administration.
 Generally, it is made to an author who provides new insights, fresh analysis, and original ideas that contribute to the understanding of the role of governmental institutions and how they can most effectively serve the public.

 Books published during the two years preceding the closure date are eligible for consideration.
 Nominations may be submitted by publishers, professional associations, or individuals with an interest in the subject matter.
 Each publisher or organization may nominate as many as three books; each individual may submit one book.
 The nominators must include a statement explaining the contribution of the book to public administration literature.

 There is no restriction on the official or academic status of the author.
 Textbooks and collections of essays written by a number of different authors are not eligible.
 Typically an entry will be considered only the first time it is submitted.
-A later edition or revision of a published work will not be considered unless there has been a very substantial revision containing new material and/or new interpretation of data.
+A later edition or revision of a published work will not be considered unless there has been a very substantial revision containing new material and/or a new interpretation of data.

 Those wishing to nominate a title should forward five copies of each book and a nominating statement.